miltonpl/iOS-Projects/StudentDirectory/ReadMe.md

-# TableVie Diectoy
+# TableView Directory
 ![edit_students](https://user-images.githubusercontent.com/24483674/94515370-65b46780-01f1-11eb-9ee4-ce21a2df1755.gif)# About the Project

-This Student Directory Project shows the use of :
+##This Student Directory Project shows the use of :
 ---
 - UIViewController
 - UITableView